Defreddy/FinalProject/README.md

 * ***SQLite database***
   - The application is supported by a SQLite database which comes with a volume.
 This will make sure data is persistent + API calls will interact with the database.
+  - This is the reason i REMOVED the volume, and only utilized the api-service container itself, without a persistent volume specifically.
+  - This means: once the application is restarted (Okteto = reboot), all previous data is removed, except for the one already included in the original deployment (bare minimum).

 ![screenshot](https://github.com/Defreddy/FinalProject/blob/main/Pictures_Readme/Databasestructure.png)